strongloop/strongloop.com2/_posts/2018-02-01-loopback-4-json-schema-generation.md

 }
 ```

-Next, use `getJsonSchema` function from `@loopback/repository-json-schema` to build and get your model's JSON Schema:
+Next, use the `getJsonSchema` function from `@loopback/repository-json-schema`
+to build and get your model's JSON Schema:

 ```ts
 import {MyModel} from '../models/my-model.model.ts';
 import {getJsonSchema} from '@loopback/repository-json-schema';